jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ### Cordial Relationship Prior to Investigation

-- **November 1**: Kevin Manley thanked Dr. Hatton for being the Master of Ceremonies at the FFE Fall Fest.
+- **November 1**: Kevin Manley thanked Superintendent Hatton for being the Master of Ceremonies at the FFE Fall Fest.
 	- Notably, Manley referred to the Superintendent as "Andy," indicating a friendly, informal relationship.

 - **Post-November 10**: Even after the initial meeting about FFE concerns, Manley continued to address Hatton as "Andy."